 RAD9A (RAD9 Checkpoint Clamp Component A) is a Protein Coding gene.
-Among its related pathways are DNA Damage Induced 14-3-3Sigma Signaling and ATM Pathway.
+Diseases associated with RAD9A include Alpha-Thalassemia/Mental Retardation Syndrome.
+Among its related pathways are ATM Pathway and Transcription Androgen Receptor nuclear signaling.
 GO annotations related to this gene include protein kinase binding and SH3 domain binding.
 An important paralog of this gene is RAD9B.

 UniProtKB/Swiss-Prot for RAD9A Gene